 “Last year when I was going through a low dose trial of chemo meds for lupus, I found something that really helped with my nausea.
 Through time I adapted the recipe to where the moment any one in our family is sick to their stomach, THIS is what they crave.
 My very special Chemo Moonshine (there is no alcohol, its just a cute name for it).
 It’s good for just everyday upset tummies too!”

-Please visit Barb’s site for the recipe right here: Chemo Moonshine Recipe
+The original recipe came from Barb’s site right here: Chemo Moonshine Recipe

 I packaged it up to leave on her porch along with some anti-nausea crystalized ginger, peppermints, and of course a little Udderly Smooth, as it is GREAT for cancer patients.
 (Info about that right here!)